Django Unchained: Positive reviews

+Negative reviews

 To the contrary, Owen Gleiberman, film critic for the Entertainment Weekly, wrote: "Django isn't nearly the film that Inglourious was.
 It's less clever, and it doesn't have enough major characters – or enough of Tarantino's trademark structural ingenuity – to earn its two-hour-and-45-minute running time."

 In his review for the Indy Week, David Fellerath wrote: "Django Unchained shows signs that Tarantino did little research beyond repeated viewings of Sergio Corbucci's 1966 spaghetti Western Django and a blaxploitation from 1975 called Boss Nigger, written by and starring Fred Williamson."

 New Yorkers Anthony Lane was "disturbed by their [Tarantino's fans'] yelps of triumphant laughter, at the screening I attended, as a white woman was blown away by Django's guns."

-An entire issue of the academic journal Safundi was devoted to Django Unchained in "Django Unchained and the Global Western," featuring scholars who contextualize Tarantino's film as a classic "Western".
+An entire issue of the academic journal Safundi was devoted to Django Unchained in "Django Unchained and the Global Western", featuring scholars who contextualize Tarantino's film as a classic "Western".

 Dana Phillips writes: "Tarantino's film is immensely entertaining, not despite but because it is so very audacious—even, at times, downright lurid, thanks to its treatment of slavery, race relations, and that staple of the Western, violence.
 No doubt these are matters that another director would have handled more delicately, and with less stylistic excess, than Tarantino, who has never been bashful.
 Another director also would have been less willing to proclaim his film the first in a new genre, the 'Southern'."